user-mk9/1library-app/README.md

 ## Description

-Assignment for Software Development Tools I developed a Library Management app with Kotlin with CRUD functionality.
+For an assignment for Software Development Tools I developed a Library Management app with Kotlin with CRUD functionality.